jcwang587/cgcnn2/docs/1_installation.md

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.11 or higher
 - pip (Python package installer)

 ## Installation Steps

-Make sure you have a Python interpreter, preferably version 3.10 or higher.
-Then, you can simply install `cgcnn2` from PyPI using `pip`:
+It is recommended to first check your available CUDA version (or, if you only have a CPU, skip this step) and install PyTorch following the instructions on the PyTorch official [website](https://pytorch.org/get-started/locally/).
+Then, you can simply install `cgcnn2` from PyPI using pip:

 ```bash
 pip install cgcnn2